BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKMorphologicalGradientImage.md

-# ITK Morphological Gradient Image Filter (ITKMorphologicalGradientImage)
+# ITK Morphological Gradient Image Filter

 Compute the gradient of a grayscale image.